 output:

-Note: Using the above command you can get the list of a particular directory using ‘ls -ld directory name’ command.
-In the above example you can see the details of “testing” directory details.
+Note: Using the above command you can get a list of a particular directory using the 'ls -ld directory name' command.
+In the above example you can see the details of "testing" directory details.

 15. How to list the files under a directory?